abzrg/notes/README.md

 ### But Paraview uses Y as up axis

-FreeCAD by default uses the x-y as the base 2d coordinate and Z as up axis.
-Paraview, uses Y as up axis.
+For that If you can do you sketch in x-y plane.

+If you can't do that.
 To fix you must rotate it.
 To do so, in the combo view select all the things you want to rotate.
 Then go to data tab and there double-click on `Placement`.
 There set the axis of rotation to `x` (set it to `1.0`) (if you have your body sketched in the front view) and set the `degree` to `-90`.
 Finally export it and view the result in paraview.

 [src (Although it didn't immediately help and had to try many things out for so long)](https://forum.freecad.org/viewtopic.php?t=13081)